LukvonStrom/LukvonStrom/README.md

 My Bachelorthesis, where I construct referencearchitectures to process time-series data in AWS.

 - [the-future-of-benchmarking/proof-of-concept](https://github.com/the-future-of-benchmarking/proof-of-concept)
-Monorepo for the desing-science research iterations used to build a POC for Benchmarking via an ethereum smart contract/Dapp.
+Monorepo for the desing-science research iterations used to build a POC for Benchmarking via a ethereum smart contract/Dapp.

 - [Team-Obisidan/Biases-im-Machine-Learning](https://github.com/Team-Obisidan/Biases-im-Machine-Learning)
 Interactive scientific poster [implemented as React.js app] in German, showcasing possible biases in Machine learning and remediation possibilities.